 3. One more wallpaper because this one is ridiculously delicious.
 ‘Silkbird’ by Dedar, inspired by 17th century Chinese Coromandel screen motifs.

 4. I always like to think of lighting as the jewellery of the home; so pendant lights are kind of like earrings!
 So how about these… The ‘Circus Suspension Lamp’ from Amode. £620.
 Also available in matt black.

 5. I find beautiful wall lamps to be one of the hardest things to find, but this one is straight into pole position for me (possibly supplanting even Michael Anastassiade’s iconic IC wall lamps for Flos which I have at home!).
 The ‘Wall lamp 01‘ by Magic Circus Editions.
 So elegant.
 Available in the UK from Poliform

 6. The ‘Heron’ floor lamp designed by Michael Verheyden for CTO Lighting.
 So delicate.
 Also available with a black Marquina marble base.

 7. The ‘Leawood’ 3-Hole basin bathroom mixer tap designed by Martin Brudnizki for Drummonds.
-Could it possibly be that gold-coloured taps could be cool again?
-Possibly if they look this good.

 8. The ‘Aquadomo Diamond’ dual flush plate, £890.
 Pricey but made of solid metal.
 If you can afford it, then it’s a delectable finishing touch that should last a lifetime.
 After all, if you have gold taps then you’ll have to coordinate your flush!
 Check website to ensure cistern compatibility.